cunger/launch/notes/sandcrawler-rulebook/objects.md

 To delete a property, use `delete object.property;`.

+Object properties can capture _state_ as well as _behaviour_ (in object _methods_, i.e. properties that happen to have a function as value).
+Objects thus organize code by putting related data and functions together.

 Keep in mind that `{` at the beginning of a line is always interpreted as a block statement, not as an object.
 For example:
 ```js
 { foo: 'bar' }['foo']; // ==> ['foo']